Cat-Man and Kitten: Dynamite Entertainment

 In 2008, Cat-Man and Kitten appeared in flashbacks in Dynamite Entertainment's Project Superpowers.
 In the Project Superpowers: Chapter Two Prelude one-shot, it was stated that the two heroes would appear in future issues in this line — Cat-Man as a feral being called Man-Cat and Kitten as part of a team of kid heroes and sidekicks.Project Superpowers: Chapter Two showcased an increasing line of public domain superheroes including Cat-Man and Kitten.
 After being freed from the urn, the Kitten finds herself allied with several teen sidekicks, including the Boy King and his Giant.
 The group of young heroes sets out to find some of their missing mentors and begin to discover they were not just blessed with increased abilities, but in some instances cursed by them.
 Kitten discovers Cat-Man living like a feral beast in the jungle.
 His senses, strength and agility increased to the level of the great cats he emulated, but his intelligence and demeanor regressed to a similar state and the teen heroes had to snare Cat-Man like a wild beast.

 Cat-Man and Kitten become pivotal characters in one of the side stories throughout this series.
 By series end, Cat-Man regains enough of his senses for Kitten to know the man is still inside the beast.

 A new series titled Cat-man and Kitten was announced July 2022 and the creative team is Jeff Parker & Joseph Cooper.

+In other media

+Webseries

+In September 2023, YouTuber Austin McConnell released a pilot for an animated web series on YouTube titled The Sensational Cat-Man based on the public-domain comic.